 A Centenary Appeal has been launched to support two charities – one at home, one overseas – to mark 100 years of the Church in Wales in 2020.
 The Centenary Appeal aims to raise at least £100,000 over the next five years for Housing Justice Cymru and Christian Aid.

-Two specific projects from these charities will be supported – one at home, one overseas.
-Housing Justice Cymru will work with churches to develop night shelters for homeless people in the winter months; Christian Aid will support the peace-building work of the Episcopal Church of South Sudan.
+Two specific projects from these charities will be supported – one at home, one overseas: Housing Justice Cymru's Citadel project focuses on securing tenancies for vulnerable people; Christian Aid will support the peace-building work of the Episcopal Church of South Sudan.

 The Appeal was launched at the Governing Body meeting in September 2019.